panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 ### Implement the Feature
-The first step is to conceive of the new feature and realize it in the Safecoin code base, working with the core Safecoin developers at https://github.com/solana-labs/solana.
+The first step is to conceive of the new feature and realize it in the Solcoin code base, working with the core Solcoin developers at https://github.com/solana-labs/solana.

 During the implementation, a *feature id* will be required to identity the new feature in the code base to avoid the new functionality until its activation.